pulp/pulpcore/docs/plugins/plugin-writer/concepts/sync_pipeline/sync_pipeline.rst

 To accomplish the steps outlined in :ref:`sync-docs` in an efficient way, pulp provides a high level api to construct a pipeline of stages.
 Those stages work in parallel like an assembly line using pythons `async` feature in combination with the `asyncio` library.
-Each stage takes designated content units from an incoming queue of type :class:`asyncio.Queue` and performes an individual task on them before passing them to the outgoing queue that is connected to the next stage.
+Each stage takes designated content units from an incoming queue of type :class:`asyncio.Queue` and performs an individual task on them before passing them to the outgoing queue that is connected to the next stage.